 Soups are one of the largest sources of sodium in the American diet.
 “We usually end up guzzling triple our daily recommendation in just one serving of soup,” says Lisa Hayim, registered dietician and founder of The WellNecessities.
 Luckily, you can avoid making salt bombs.
 “To avoid the mistakes restaurants make, either make your own broth or opt for a low-sodium version.
 Vegetable, chicken and beef are all available.”
 In soup recipes, even water works fine as a base.
 To compensate, add spices like red chile pepper flakes, cayenne, oregano, or whatever you like for a sodium-free flavor boost.
 Even a splash of vinegar works nicely.

-Load up on
+Load Up on Super Grains

 You know quinoa’s good for you, but in addition to that powerful grain, “Add sorghum, millet, or farro to your soups for added fiber, B vitamins, and minerals, such as zinc, iron, magnesium and selenium,” says Prag.
 For the best texture, it’s a good idea to cook grains separately before adding them to soup.
 Check out our handy guide to Grains With As Many Health Benefits As Quinoa!